herjulf/sensd/README.md

 motes and acts agent not to expose motes directly for robustness and security reasons.
 Low level, physical or link WSN protocol can be used. including  6lowpan, RIME etc and any type of Radio Duty Cycling (RDC). sensd works on the application layer.
+A TCP connection initiates an implicit "subscribe".
 The M2P model is currently supported.

 Key concepts
 ------------